-I am Laonikos, a musician and wilderness guide living in Helsinki.
+I am Laonikos, a musicking artist and wilderness guide living in Helsinki.
 (I'm originally from Greece, though.)
 Here's my elevator pitch:

-My three passions are wilderness, music and people.
-Through my work, I seek to explore ways in which wilderness and music can help us connect to ourselves, to each other, and to the world around us.
+Through my work, I seek to explore ways in which musicking and being in the wilderness can help us connect to ourselves, to each other, and to the world around us.

 I studied composition and piano at Guildhall in London, and I am also a qualified wilderness guide.
 At the moment I am on the GLOMAS masters programme in Sibelius Academy, and I work seasonally as a guide and as a part-time bartender, which is great.

 I believe in honesty.
 I believe in play, in sharing, in dance.

 I believe that music is a verb, not a noun.
 That it is a social activity, a process, and its value is not found on a price-tag on a CD, but in the change it brings to the people involved.

-What I find common in both nature and music is the importance of listening - in other words, I believe that music and the wilderness can enable us to have conversations and connect, to each other and the world around us.
+What I find common in both being in the nature and musicking is the importance of listening - in other words, I believe that through musicking and being in the wilderness we can allow ourselves to have conversations, and connect, to ourselves, to each other and the world around us.

 In August 2013 I wrote a talk on life, relationships, the self, nothingness, and meaning, titled Black Holes of the Mind for Three Discourses, a collaboration with Matthew Lee Knowles at the Barbican Centre during Hack The Barbican 2013.

 Last spring I completed mtloo1.0 – a Max/MSP looper using Apple's magic trackpad.
 Here's a nifty video of what it can do:

 For a complete list of compositions and performances, click here.